Children who are flown in the Dorset and Somerset Air Ambulance can now cuddle teddy bears thanks to a donation from the Wessex Group.

 Wessex Group’s sports and social club has two nominated charities it is supporting this year and the air ambulance is one of them, so it was the perfect choice for a donation.

-Mike Wood, managing director of Wessex Building Services (WBS), and Jackie Baker who is chairman of the sports and social club, handed over the 50 teddies to air ambulance staff.
+Mike Wood, Director at Wessex and Jackie Baker; Chairman of the sports and social club, handed over the 50 teddies to air ambulance staff.

 Each cute bear has a T-shirt stating: “Dorset and Somerset Air Ambulance, supported by the Wessex Group.”